|

 Expeditions International.
 Others helped us obtain an otoscope for the DTR Hospital

-and get it there.
-Many have helped.
 We have especially benefited from the unpaid help

 we get from many Tibetans in the camps to run our programs.
 Some are employees of